theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-k2-integration.md

 {"$type":"SourceCode.SmartObjects.Services.Endpoints.Common.HttpHeader[], SourceCode.SmartObjects.Services.Endpoints.Common, Version=4.0.0.0, Culture=neutral, PublicKeyToken=null","$values":[{"$type":"SourceCode.SmartObjects.Services.Endpoints.Common.HttpHeader, SourceCode.SmartObjects.Services.Endpoints.Common, Version=4.0.0.0, Culture=neutral, PublicKeyToken=null","Name":"Authorization","Value":"Apikey
 [Your API Key]"}]}
 ```

 Under *Descriptor Location* enter the path where the OpenAPI file is stored.
 In this example Amazon S3 is used as a file storage.

 ![ECSCore_K2_08](/img/contents/ecscore/ecscore_k2_08.png){:class="img-responsive"}

-If *Generate SmartObjects for this Service instance* is checked, a SmartObject with the same name of the service instance is created directly with all objects. <br>
+If *Generate SmartObjects for this Service instance* is checked, a SmartObject with the same name of the service instance is created directly. <br>
+However by using this checkbox all default object types besided the objects coming from the OpenAPI definition are created for that SmartObject as well.
+This is not necessary.

-**4. Create a SmartObject** <br>
+** Step 4: Create a SmartObject** <br>

-For a more precise control of the process the SmartObject should be created separately.
+For a more precise control of the SmartObject creation, it should be created separately.
 The easiest way to directly test the functionality of a SmartObject is also via the Management Dashboard.
 To do this, select the created service instance and click on "Generate SmartObjects". <br>
 Only the "Object Types" must be selected in the following mask and not the "System Types".

 ![ECSCore_K2_10](/img/contents/ecscore/ecscore_k2_10.png){:class="img-responsive"}

- A new SmartObject for SAP integration can also be created in the K2 Designer.
+A new SmartObject for SAP integration can also be created in the K2 Designer. <br>
+Use *Advanced SmartObjekt*, only this type brings the functionality for third-party data integration.

  ![ECSCore_K2_11](/img/contents/ecscore/ecscore_k2_11.png){:class="img-responsive"}

  ![ECSCore_K2_12](/img/contents/ecscore/ecscore_k2_12.png){:class="img-responsive"}

-**5. Test the SmartObject functionality** <br>
+**Step 5: Test the SmartObject functionality** <br>

 A newly created simple SmartObject without complex objects and (de-)serialisation steps can be executed and tested directly in the K2 Management Dashboard. <br>
 To do so, select the newly created object under the category "REST" (refresh it if necessary), select the desired method in the bottom right corner (name from the web service) and click "Execute".

 ![ECSCore_K2_13](/img/contents/ecscore/ecscore_k2_13.png){:class="img-responsive"}

 In the following screen, input parameters can be entered and the service executed.

 ![ECSCore_K2_14](/img/contents/ecscore/ecscore_k2_14.png){:class="img-responsive"}

 Return values are displayed under RESULTS.

 ![ECSCore_K2_15](/img/contents/ecscore/ecscore_k2_15.png){:class="img-responsive"}

 The SmartObject can then be used (e.g. in a K2 workflow).

 {: .box-note }